VolShyn/VolShyn.github.io/_finance/basic.md

 | **Initial Cost** | No upfront cost | Buyer pays a premium |
 | **Flexibility** | Less flexible (fixed terms) | More flexible (option to choose) |
 | **Risk/Reward** | Higher risk and reward potential | Lower risk and reward potential |

+**Bermuda swaption** - is like having multiple swaptions bundled together, each with its own pre-defined exercise date throughout the contract's lifespan.
+This allows large-scale investors to have an option that allows them to change from fixed to floating interest rates on a set schedule.